Q: What is the date of the event?

-A: Our nutrition sponsors for 2021 are Tailwind Nutrition, Honey Stinger, and Kate’s Real Food.
+A: Our nutrition sponsors for 2021 are Tailwind Nutrition and Kate’s Real Food.
 Tailwind will be supplying endurance drink; both caffeinated and non-caffeinated.
 So at every aid station there will be Tailwind.
 Kate’s Real food are hearty energy bars.
 Also every aid station will have plain water.
 Other food is available, and it typically breaks down like this:

 - Aid Station #1, which you’ll reach probably 3-4 hours from the start, has traditionally served breakfast burritos